bencheeorg/benchee/README.md

 * `mix credo` or `mix credo --strict` to find code style problems

 Happy to review and accept pull requests or issues :)

+## Plugins

+Packages that work with Benchee one way or another to enhance its functionality.

+* [BencheeCSV](//github.com/PragTob/benchee_csv) - generate CSV from your Benchee benchmark results so you can import them into your favorite spreadsheet tool and make fancy graphs

+(You didn't really expect to find tons of plugins here when the library was just released, did you? ;) )